 Involving IT and middle management in the process of implementation can help in achieving that required flexibility.
 Middle management, generally, has a better view of the implementation process for new systems.
 As such, their input is valuable in understanding the scope and scale of IT implementations.

-The second step companies should take involves making a clear distinction between who the project manager is, and what tasks are expected of users and management.
+The second step organizations must take is to set a clear distinction between who the project manager is and what tasks to expect users and management to undertake.

 A third step involves data integrity issues.
 Keep your data clean and conduct audits on data processing and cleaning.
 Some problematic data involves old numbers that are no longer useful in anyway.